magento/devdocs/guides/v2.1/extension-dev-guide/depend-inj.md

 Proxy

 :	Auto-generated object that implements the same interface as the original object, but unlike this original object has only one dependency&mdash;the object manager.
 A proxy is used for lazy loading of optional dependencies.
 A <a href="http://en.wikipedia.org/wiki/Proxy_pattern" target="_blank">proxy</a> can be used to break cyclical dependencies.
-For more information about proxies, see <a href="#dep-inj-preview-cons">Preview of constructor injection</a>.
+For more information, see <a href="{{site.gdeurl21}}extension-dev-guide/proxies.html">Proxies</a>.

 Lifecycle